Prerequisite

 Location.map: link

-In case Parseur is not able to determine the address, it will set the found
+In the event that Parseur is not able to determine the address, it will set the found

 flag to false